Dick Lee: The Finnish Line

 There was also skiing to be enjoyed in the nearby Ounasvaara Ski Resort, with its eight slopes (which Derong enjoyed), while I rode a jet-ski up the hill to the Lapland Hotel Sky to enjoy a hot chocolate before going up to the roof to the most spectacular panorama of Rovaniemi.
 I also stop at the Ranua Wildlife Park with its small selection of Arctic animals, where I was privileged to have a fearful (but awesome) close encounter with a giant polar bear as she was being fed.

-On the grounds of this magical place, and next to a frozen lake, is a prototype villa of the Arctic TreeHouse Hotel, which is being built near the airport, and will open in time for the winter season.
+On the grounds of this magical place, and next to a frozen lake, is a prototype villa of the Arctic TreeHouse Hotel, which is being built near the airport [and now open for bookings].
 The cabin is luxuriously appointed with picture-perfect views and reindeer fur everywhere.
 Also on the grounds is the Metsäkyly Arctic Forest Spa, a large cabin with a roomy dining area and roomier sauna, designed for groups.
 Next door is a traditional smoke sauna, where heat is generated by burning wood, and I did the whole works, including thrashing myself with lashings of birch branches, and hurling myself into the snow before sinking blissfully into a warm Jacuzzi.

 Our last night was spent at Arctic Snow Hotel (everything is named Arctic!) where I opt for the glass igloo rather than the Snow Hotel, and here is the best advice I can give: no matter what anyone says, do not stay in a Snow Hotel, unless you want to be imprisoned in a dark, damp, freezing box of ice with no facilities and have to sleep with ten layers of clothes (and boots!)
 The igloo was much more comfortable—albeit transparent—and it was here that I suddenly remembered my primary reason for coming to Finland: to see the Northern Lights!